Plotting and piloting

 Leeway and CTS

-A yacht's keel is designed to reduce leeway, so leeway will increase with angle of heel.
+• Hull shape and keel shape – most modern cruising yachts should be reefed down early to enable them to sail more upright: a yacht's keel is designed to reduce leeway, so leeway will increase with angle of heel.

 Leeway angle nautical navigation

-Figure 4.14 – Leeway is the angle between HDG and Water track (CTW)
+Figure 4.14 – Leeway is the angle between HDG and Water Track (CTW)

 Estimation from the wake, as the yacht is pushed aside by the wind.